News at SDState

 Search Results

-You searched: The future of America鈥檚 national mammal continued to brighten this week as officials from South Dakota State University, the National Bison Association and the National Buffalo Foundation formally launched the Center of Excellence for Bison Studies, to be headquartered at 海角直播app鈥檚 West River Research and Extension facility in Rapid City.
+The future of America鈥檚 national mammal continued to brighten this week as officials from South Dakota State University, the National Bison Association and the National Buffalo Foundation formally launched the Center of Excellence for Bison Studies, to be headquartered at 海角直播app鈥檚 West River Research and Extension facility in Rapid City.

 This spring, Pine Ridge native Dillon Nelson began doctoral work at 海角直播app after completing his bachelor's degree at Oglala Lakota College.
 His experience with a USDA-funded fellowship program fueled his interest in research.